thesatwik/PublicProjects/2-TransitGateway-ConnectVPCs/HowTo.md

     B. creates 12 subnets - 3 Web Public Subnet, 3 DB private subnet, 3 APP  private subnet, and 3 reserved subnet for future requirements
     C. Creates EC2 instance in Private subnet with necessary SSM role.

 [This oneclick deployment](https://console.aws.amazon.com/cloudformation/home?region=us-east-1#/stacks/create/review?templateURL=https://thesatwiklab.s3.amazonaws.com/Codes/2-TransitGateway-ConnectVPCs/VPC-CwithPrivateEC2C.yaml&stackName=VPC-CwithPrivateEC2 ) can be used which will fetch necessary code from my public S3 bucket.
+Login or switch to related AWS account before launching oneclick deployement.

 ###################################This is the END of VPC & EC2 Setup################################

+## Create Transit Gateway in Account A